Naturgy sells Chilean unit to China's State Grid for $3 billion

 Naturgy, whose shares jumped 5.9% after the announcement, said it expected to book a pre-tax capital gain of about 400 million euros on the sale.

+Despite the windfall, “we are not in a hurry to invest what we are going to generate,” he added.

+Formerly known as Gas Natural, Naturgy reshuffled management in 2018, cut costs and moved out of several countries, and now intends to focus on renewable energy and electricity grids in countries with stable regulation and macroeconomic conditions.

-The all-cash transaction, which is expected to be concluded by the end of February, is part of a strategy to unlock value to shareholders by focusing on businesses and markets with more potential growth, Naturgy said.
+The all-cash transaction, which is expected to be concluded by the end of February, comes as Chinese firms have increasingly invested in Chilean industries, from salmon farming to lithium production.
+China is Chile’s top trade partner.

-The Spanish company intends to focus on renewable energy, electricity networks and countries with stable regulatory frameworks and marcoeconomic environment.

-After a management reshuffle in 2018, Naturgy has focused on cutting costs and moving out of countries including Colombia, Italy, Moldova and South Africa.
+China’s increasing influence throughout Latin America has repeatedly angered the United States.
+On a visit this week, a U.S. official warned Chile and Brazil against investing in Chinese 5G telecommunications technology because of fears of surveillance.

 Spanish banks Santander and BBVA advise State Grid, while Naturgy has hired Citi.